Castledermot Friary, Co. Kildare

 Castledermot Abbey is a ruined Franciscan friary located in the town of Castledermot, on the Carlow Road R448.

-The friary represents an impressive 13th-14th century Irish Gothic architecture.
-It has the oldest intact stone window in Western Europe.
-It is today a National Monument of Ireland.
+Moreover, it has the oldest intact stone window in Western Europe, and it is today a National Monument of Ireland.

-The Franciscan friary of Castledermot was founded sometime before 1247, when it received a royal grant of 15 marks from John Fitzgeoffrey, Justiciar of Ireland.
-It is believed that the founder was Walter de Riddlesford II, lord of the town of Thrisledermot, as the town was then known.
+Thus, the Franciscan Friary of Castledermot was founded sometime before 1247.
+It received a royal grant of 15 marks from John Fitzgeoffrey, Justiciar of Ireland.
+Believed that the founder was Walter de Riddlesford II, Lord of the town of Thrisledermot, as the town was then known.

-The friary was plundered and ruined by Robert Bruce and his army, during his destructive campaign in Ireland between 1315 and 1318.
+Then, the friary was plundered and ruined by Robert Bruce and his army.
+During his destructive campaign in Ireland between 1315 and 1318.

 Later, in 1541, the friary was suppressed.